 Linoleum flooring is experiencing a renewed popularity due to its green composition.
 Should your flooring become scratched it can easily be repaired.
-This is a guide about repairing scratches on a linoleum floor.
+This is a page about repairing scratches on a linoleum floor.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.